 The people we have in our lives should be a true support system.
-To cheer when we’re happy, to build us back up when we’re sad and be a shoulder to cry on.
-If you’re noticing toxic traits in some of the people in your life then it’s time to take a serious look on who you’re allowing to get close to you.
-Unfortunately, these people can come in the form of our closest family and friends, even our partner.
-They might belittle, abuse or manipulate- and they might be so good at these things that you don’t initially realise what’s going on.
+To cheer when we’re happy, to build us back up when we’re sad, and be a shoulder to cry on.
+If you’re noticing toxic traits in some of the people in your life then it’s time to take a serious look at who you’re allowing to get close to you.
+Unfortunately, these people can come in the form of our closest family and friends, even our partners.
+They might belittle, abuse or manipulate- and they might be so good at these things that you don’t initially realize what’s going on.
 Have a hard think, is someone close to you giving you bad vibes?
 Are they draining you mentally, and do they make you feel rubbish?
-There’s no shame in cutting people off that are no longer good for you, in some cases it really is the healthiest thing to do.
+There’s no shame in cutting people off that are no longer good for you, in some cases, it really is the healthiest thing to do.
 Be picky with the people you allow in your inner circle.

 What kinds of things do you do when you’re experiencing a mental health slump?
 Have you tried any of the above?